shengyanli1982/workqueue/README.md

 -   `Add` adds an element to the workqueue.
 If the element is already in the queue, it will not be added again.
 -   `Get` gets an element from the workqueue.
 If the workqueue is empty, it will **`nonblock`** and return immediately.
 -   `GetWithBlock` gets an element from the workqueue.
 If the workqueue is empty, it will **`blocking`** and waiting new element be added into queue.
 -   `Done` marks an element as done with the workqueue.
-If the element is not in the workqueue, it will not be marked as done.
+In fact in `Simple Queue`, it does nothing.
+Only left for compatibility.
 -   `Len` returns the elements count of the workqueue.
 -   `Stop` shuts down the workqueue and waits for all the goroutines to finish.
 -   `IsClosed` returns true if the workqueue is shutting down.